Blocks are the base for every page

 Add column

-Each block contains up to 7 columns with your content elements.
+Each block can contain up to 7 columns with your content elements.
 To add columns in a block, click on the +Add column icon below the purple block settings bar.

-When adding columns to your block, you can’t always have them with an equal width.
+When adding columns to your block, you can’t always make them equal width.
 The grid has 24 compartments, which means you can have 2, 3, 4, or 6 equal columns by duplicating the column.
 This also means that having 5 or 7 columns with an equal width is not possible.

 💡 It's not possible to add a column to a block when you're working with the Content Builder.